 - Most government spending is on autopilot.
 Surprisingly, less than one-third of government spending is subject to annual spending decisions.
 The largest and fastest-growing parts of the budget - Social Security, Medicare, Medicaid, and interest on the debt - are not even considered as part of the regular process.
 The funds are spent without any votes.
 This mandatory (or direct) spending is essentially on autopilot and will be the biggest contributor to our rising national debt.

 On top of that, a lot of spending is done through the tax code as well and is also outside of the budget process.
 A multitude of tax breaks serve the same purpose as spending programs.
-They would make up about one-quarter of federal spending if included in the budget.
+They would make up more than one-quarter of federal spending if included in the budget.
 This means that the budget process ignores much of the actual budget.

 Budgeting is a basic task of governing, yet breakdowns in the process are more the norm than the exception now.
 We need to look at all government spending, as well as revenue, in order to fix the debt.